 All M.S. students must pass a comprehensive examination covering areas of basic knowledge relevant to human genetics.
 The M.S.
-Comprehensive Examination follows the same form as the Ph.D.
+Comprehensive Examination follows the same form as the

+Ph.D.
 Qualifying Examination (described above).
 The M.S.
-Comprehensive Examination should be taken in the fall or early in the spring of the second year for full-time students.
-It must be taken at least one month before the last day of the term in which the student is to graduate.
+Comprehensive Examination must be taken by the fall or early in the spring of the second year for full-time students, if the student plans to graduate at the end of their second spring semester.
+The Comprehensive Examination must be taken at least one month before the last day of the term in which the student plans to graduate.
 Typically, the Comprehensive Examination Committee is identical or almost identical to the Thesis Advisory Committee.
-The committee must be approved by the Office of Student Affairs; this approval should be requested in a letter prepared by the Department of Human Genetics student services staff.
+After the student has contacted members for be on their Comprehensive Examination committee and identified a date for the exam, the student will inform Ms. Noel Harrie, the student liaison in the Department of Human Genetics, and she will verify that the committee members meet the rules for membership and also arrange for a room for the examination.
+The committee must be approved by the Office of Student Affairs; this approval will be requested in a letter (or email) prepared by the Department of Human Genetics student services staff.